canyener/canyener/README.md

 - 👋 Hi, I’m @canyener
 - 👀 I’m interested in web development and software architecture lately.
-Teach me senpai!
 - 🌱 I’m currently learning microservices architecture, working with NodeJS and .NET.
 - 📫 How to reach me canyener1337@gmail.com